-This section outlines the main considerations for the provision of accessible information.
-Detailed information is available through the key resources listed in the following section.

-Signage

-Signage for the public during an emergency must be accessible.
-Information on accessible signage is available from the Royal New Zealand Foundation of the Blind (see the following section on key resources).
+This section outlines the main considerations for providing accessible information .
+Detailed information is available through the key resources listed in section E.3 Key accessibility resources on page 3.
+Signage Signage for the public during an emergency must be accessible.
+Information on accessible signage is available from the Royal New Zealand Foundation of the Blind (see section E.3 Key accessibility resources on page 3).
 Consider providing written signs in languages used in the local community.

-Using translators and interpreters

-Professionals must be used for interpreting and translating whenever practicable.
-This ensures that:

-- the messages' integrity is maintained by avoiding any issues arising from family, community, or cultural considerations, and - members of the public (especially younger members) are not potentially placed in the position of conveying difficult information during traumatic circumstances.
+Using translators and interpreters Professionals must be used for interpreting and translating whenever practicable.
+This ensures that: the messages' integrity is maintained by avoiding any issues arising from family, community, or cultural considerations, and members of the public (especially younger members) are not potentially placed in the position of conveying difficult information during traumatic circumstances.
 New Zealand Sign Language (NZSL) interpreters can be accessed remotely, including for TV broadcasts.
 The main providers of translation and interpretation services are Language Line, The Translation Service, iSign, and Interpreting New Zealand.
 Consider organising CDEM personnel who are outside the area/region affected by the emergency to manage the process of getting translations prepared.

-Spoken information

-Alternatives to spoken/audible information need to be provided for:

-- Deaf and hearing impaired.
-Examples of alternatives include:

-- New Zealand Sign Language
+Spoken Alternatives to spoken/audible information need to be provided for: information Deaf and hearing impaired.
+Examples of alternatives include: New Zealand Sign Language hearing loops closed captioning or subtitles SMS (text messaging) services, and speakers of other languages or people who sign.

-- hearing loops

-- closed captioning or subtitles

-- SMS (text messaging) services, and

-- speakers of other languages or people who sign.
 Examples of alternatives include interpreters, and written summaries that have been translated.

-Written information

-Written information needs to be in:

-- Plain English (see Glossary of key terms on page 8 for the definition)

-- a large font, and

-- black writing on white background.

-Also consider:

-- using images to convey instructions or information in a simple way, for people who may find reading difficult (to support written text, or as an alternative), and - using easy-read formatting (see Glossary of key terms on page 8 for the definition).
+Written Written information needs to be in: information Plain English (see section E.4 Glossary of key terms on page 8 for the definition) a large font, and black writing on white background.
+Also consider: using images to convey instructions or information in a simple way, for people who may find reading difficult (to support written text, or as an alternative), and using easy-read formatting (see section E.4 Glossary of key terms on page 8 for the definition).

-Electronic information

-Electronic information needs to:

-- follow the relevant requirements for written, spoken, and printed information (above)

-- provide documents in file formats that work for screen readers and magnification technology, including:

-- Word documents

-- tagged PDFs (not automatically tagged)

-- HTML

-- have HTML designed to allow for changeable font size, and volume control, and

-- provide text alternatives of any images.

-Additional information for technical support personnel is available from the New Zealand Government Web Toolkit (see the following section on key resources).

-Printed information

-Printed information needs to:

-- follow the requirements for written information above, and - be translated into languages relevant to the community, including braille when practicable.

-Cultural considerations

-Additional considerations to ensure information is accessible by CALD communities include:

-- understanding the importance of initiating engagement and maintaining it during readiness - · providing information in hard copy - being aware that some CALD communities will have limited or no internet access - providing information in English alongside translated information - distributing information through existing CALD community networks and hubs, and - making use of existing specialist media such as CALD communities' publications and student and community radio.
+Electronic information Electronic information needs to: follow the relevant requirements for written, spoken, and printed information (above) provide documents in file formats that work for screen readers and magnification technology, including: • Word documents tagged PDFs (not automatically tagged) HTML have HTML designed to allow for changeable font size, and volume control, and provide text alternatives of any images.
+Additional information for technical support personnel is available from the New Zealand Government Web Toolkit, available at www.webtoolkit.govt.nz .
+Printed Printed information needs to: information follow the requirements for written information above, and be translated into languages relevant to the community, including braille when practicable.
+Cultural considerations Additional considerations to ensure information is accessible by CALD communities include: understanding the importance of initiating engagement and maintaining it during readiness providing information in hard copy being aware that some CALD communities will have limited or no internet access providing information in English alongside translated information distributing information through existing CALD community networks and hubs, and making use of existing specialist media such as CALD communities' publications, and student and community radio.

-Key resources
+Key accessibility resources